Near Lupton in Apache County, Arizona — The American Mountains (Southwest)

 The explorers had attempted bringing the Christian religion to the Hopis in Oraibi; 100 miles west of here.
 Their conversion efforts were not well received; but they were saved from starving by the Hopis.
 They camped near this location on November 16, 1776 in a snowstorm.
 They had but one more days ride before reaching the familiar mission in Zuni, New Mexico.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
-Max Ortega (a few steps from this marker).
+In Memory of Max Ortega (a few steps from this marker).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 5, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,122 times since then and 2 times this year.
+This page was last revised on December 2, 2019.
+It was originally submitted on October 5, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,233 times since then and 43 times this year.
 Photos: 1, 2, 3. submitted on October 5, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.